Neurogami/rhesus/README.md

 A value of `FooBar`, for example,  would create `src/foo_bar/foo_bar.rb`.
 But the string `FooBar` would be used inside the generated files.

+### Note: poly-lingual templates

-Note:  Some of the code for auto-mangling file and path names is changing.
+Some of the code for auto-mangling file and path names is changing.
 Initially the code was specific to Ruby apps, but it's really very handy for all sorts of things, such as Haskell projects.

 But these other things have different conventions; code to apply appropriate conventions is being added.

+### Note: "rhamaze" templating

-NOTE: Another recent evolving features is the use of "rhamaze" templating.
+Another recent evolving features is the use of "rhamaze" templating.

 Suppose you have a Ramaze project template set, with some `.xhtml` files that contain Erb markup.
-You do not want Rhesus to preprocess this as Erb, but you *do* want to have some interpolated variables.
+You do not want Rhesus to pre-process this as Erb, but you *do* want to have some interpolated variables.

 So, you need to add a leading line that contains the string `RHEMAZAR` and do your rhesus variables using this syntax: